 The laboratory is mandatory.
 There are ten lab experiments during the semester.
 All lab grades count; none are dropped.
-If you have an excused absence for missing your lab, you must arrange to make up the lab with the course TAs.
+If you have an excused absence for missing your lab, you must arrange to make up the lab with the course instructor or a TA.
+More information about the format and grading of the lab reports will be given by your laboratory instructor.